jbasalone/jbasalone.github.io/_posts/2017-06-01-Users-Are-First-Not-Image.md

 Many articles talk about "users first".
 Examples of companies that put users first; Facebook, Twitter, Google.
 While our most common brands are on these services now, they didn't start out that way.
 Their only assets were their users and without them, even today, the brands leave.

-If you are doing content, product development, and/or messaging for your brand first or any other brand, you end up sending that message to user that you are servicing the brand first, and not the user.
+If you are doing content, product development, and/or messaging for your brand first, you will end up sending the message to users that you are servicing the brand first and not them.

 I still don't know which information on the OneLogin breach is real.
 This manner of notification to it's users, will stop me from ever being a OneLogin user.
 Not because of a breach, but because its apparent, their own brand is more valuable than me.